What is renewable energy?

 Renewable Energy Certificates (RECs)

-Net metering allows electric utility customers to install qualifying renewable energy systems on their propertiesand to connect the systems to an electric utility's distribution system (or grid).
+Net metering allows electric utility customers to install qualifying renewable energy systems on their properties and to connect the systems to an electric utility's distribution system (or grid).
 The programs vary, but in general, electric utilities bill their net metering customers for the net amount of electricity the customers use.
 The net amount is the customer's total electricity consumption minus the amount of electricity that the customer's renewable system generates.
-In some states, customers can sell excess electricity that they generate with their systems to the utility.
-As of July 2016, 41 states and the District of Columbia have net metering programs that apply to all or certain types of electric utilities.
+In some states, customers can sell the excess electricity that they generate with their systems to the utility.
+As of July 2017, 38 states and the District of Columbia have state-developed mandatory net metering rules for certain utilities.
+Two states do not have statewide rules, but some utilities in those states allow net metering, and seven states have statewide distributed generation compensation rules other than net metering.

 Feed-in tariffs (FITs)